genesys-samples/gride-demo/content/010-BeforeyouBegin/_index.md

 ![Title](/images/title.jpg)
 ## Objective

-This workshop is intended to take you from activating your Dev Lab to answering your first call .
+This workshop is intended as a documented and outlined guide to set up a new Genesys Cloud dev org.
+This walkthrough will outline how to set up the basics with the goal of adding users, queues, call routing, etc. The end goal is to be able to send an inbound call through an IVR into the ACD and finally delivered to an Agent.
 You will learn what tools agents have at their disposal when handling the interactions and how to best leverage those tools.
+This document is a recommendation and may not be one-size-fits-all.